GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

   It contains a SimplifiedMap to show the simulation, a ControlPanel to change the parameters, and a TimeControl to change the time during the running of the simulation.
   4. SettingsPage allows the user to change specific settings in the simulation.
   It contains SettingsGlobalVariable to set settings for the global variables, and SettingsTruckVariables set of settings of variables for each truck.
+  5. ControlPanel allows the user change parameters in the simulation.
+  It contains a BasicButton to go to the SettingsPage, a FleetInput to change the trucks, a CargoInput to change the goods, and a CalculateRate component to start the simulation.
-  5. SimplifiedMap is the component to show a map to the user.
+  6. SimplifiedMap is the component to show a map to the user.
   It doesn't contain any other components.
-  6. ControlPanel allows the user change parameters in the simulation.
+  7. SimulationData is the component displaying real-time data as the simulation is running to the user.
-  It contains a BasicButton to go to the SettingsPage, a FleetInput to change the trucks, a CargoInput to change the goods, and a CalculateRate component to start the simulation.
+  It contains a BasicButton to get user input on when to end the simulation, as well as GoodComponent and TruckComponent to display data about goods and trucks.
-  7. TimeControl is the component allowing the user to change the passage of time while the simulation is running.
+  8. TimeControl is the component allowing the user to change the passage of time while the simulation is running.
   It contains multiple BasicRoundButtons to get user input on controls.
-  8. SettingsGlobalVariables is the component allowing the user to change globals variables.
+  9. SettingsGlobalVariables is the component allowing the user to change globals variables.
   It contains multiple InputNumberBox to model the variables in the webapp.
-  9. SettingsTruckVariables is a component allowing the user to change variables for a certain truck type.
+  10. SettingsTruckVariables is a component allowing the user to change variables for a certain truck type.
   It contains multiple InputNumberBox to model the variables in the webapp.
-  10. CalculateRate is the component allowing the user to start the simulation with Sharing enabled or disabled.
-  It contains two BasicButtons to get user input on controls.
   11. FleetInput is the component allowing the user to change the parameters of all trucks in the simulation.
   It contains multiple FleetVehicleInput for each truck in the simulation.
+  12. CargoInput is the component allowing the user to change the parameters of all goods in the simulation.
+  It contains multiple CargoGoodInput for each good in the simulation.
+  13. GoodComponent is the component responsible for displaying real-time data about goods as the simulation is running.
+  It contains multiple LocationComponent to display data about locations, and a single DataPosition to know when to display additional data.
+  14. TruckComponent is the component responsible for displaying real-time data about trucks as the simulation is running.
+  It contains multiple LocationComponent to display data about locations, and a single DataPosition to know when to display additional data.
+  15. CalculateRate is the component allowing the user to start the simulation with Sharing enabled or disabled.
+  It contains two BasicButtons to get user input on controls.
-  12. FleetVehicleInput is a component allowing the user to change parameters of a certain truck entry.
+  16. FleetVehicleInput is a component allowing the user to change parameters of a certain truck entry.
   It contains LocationInput for the starting location of the truck as well as BasicInput for the number of truck in this entry.
-  13. CargoInput is the component allowing the user to change the parameters of all goods in the simulation.
-  It contains multiple CargoGoodInput for each good in the simulation.
-  14. CargoGoodInput is a component allowing the user to change parameters of a certain good entry.
+  17. CargoGoodInput is a component allowing the user to change parameters of a certain good entry.
   It contains LocationInput for pickup and delivery location of the good as well as BasicInput for the InputNumberBox parameters of the good entry.
+  18. LocationComponent is a component responsible for displaying real-time data about a particular location.
+  It contains a single DataPosition to know when to display the additional data.
-  15. LocationInput allows the user to input a location.
+  19. LocationInput allows the user to input a location.
   It contains BasicInput to allow the user to type the location as well as BasicButton to allow the user to select a location through the map.
-  16. InputNumberBox is the component handling number input for the user.
+  20. InputNumberBox is the component handling number input for the user.
   It contains a BasicInput to get user input.
-  17. BasicButton gets basic input from the user through a square shaped button.
+  21. BasicButton gets basic input from the user through a square shaped button.
   It is a basic component and thus contains no other components.
+  22. BasicRoundButton get basic input from the user through a circle shaped button.
+  It is a basic component and thus contains no other component.
+  23. DataPosition get basic input from the user through a button, it determines whether data should be collapsed or not.
+  It is a basic component and thus contains no other component.
-  18. BasicInput gets basic input from the user through a text field.
+  24. BasicInput gets basic input from the user through a text field.
   It is a basic component and thus contains no other components.

-  19. BasicRoundButton get basic input from the user through a circle shaped button.
-  It is a basic component and thus contains no other component.
+During the first block of development of the web-app, the ControlPanel over coupled compared to the of rest the component hierarchy .
+However after we inevitably added more components we made an effort to keep components balanced.

 The exact file structure and explanations of what the responsibility of each file is, can be found below.
 ````
 ├── public
 │   ├── assets
-│   │   ├── credits
+│   │   ├── credits                     # link to site where diagrams where taken
+│   │   ├── good_drop.svg               # diagram of a delivery location of a good
+│   │   ├── good_pickup.svg             # diagram of a pickup location of a good
+│   │   ├── goods.svg                   # diagram of a good used int he webapp
 │   │   ├── heavy_duty_van.svg          # diagram of heavy duty van used in the webapp
 │   │   ├── light_duty_van.svg          # diagram of light duty van used in the webapp
 │   │   └── train_truck.svg             # diagram of train truck used in the webapp